Prevention and Peacebuilding

 Building on two decades of CIC work to improve international responses to preventing conflict and building peace, the Prevention and Peacebuilding program provides innovative, policy-relevant, and real-time evidence and arguments for advancing the chances for sustainable peace.
 The program focuses on three critical areas of work.

-- Developing data on international approaches to prevention, peacebuilding, and the women, peace, and security agenda
+- Innovative, data-driven approaches to prevention, peacebuilding, and the women, peace, and security agenda

 - Expanding approaches to prevention and peacebuilding, particularly for international actors